miklevin/MikeLev.in/api.md

 print("\nDone")
 ```

-Sample Output:
+**Sample Output**:

 ```
 20240301
 20240201
 20240101
+20240101-2
 20231201
 20231101
 ```

-Rationale: Analysis slugs are typically dates in YYYYMMDD format, representing when each analysis was performed.
+**Rationale**: Analysis slugs are typically dates in YYYYMMDD format, representing when each analysis was performed.
 You'll need one of these analysis slugs for your config.json file to query specific crawl data.
+If Botify runs a second crawl for the same time-period, it will suffix the analysis slug with an incremeted `-n` starting with `-2`.
+If you are finding the most recent analysis slug and it ends with a suffix increment, it should be used given there is likely a reason the crawl was re-run.

 # List Collections: How To Get the List of Collections Given a Project